zilliztech/zdoc/docs/tutorials/collection/search-query-get/hybrid-search.md

 ## Preparations{#preparations}

 Before starting a hybrid search, ensure you have a collection with multiple vector fields.
+Currently, Zilliz Cloud introduces a default of four vector fields per collection.

 Below is an example of creating a collection named `test_collection` with two vector fields, `filmVector` and `posterVector`, and inserting random entities into it.